 – W. Edwards Deming

 It is also very uncommon that methods or frameworks consist of some problem-solving part regarding fixing systemic problems, a clearly visual problem-solving part that can fix problem within the method or framework itself so it will fit in the organisation’s context.
-Without a proper problem-solving part like root cause analysis or similar, it is easy that is goes the other way around, trying to change the context to fit the method or framework.
+Without a proper problem-solving part like the Systemic Problem Picture Analysis method, it is easy that is goes the other way around, trying to use another context to fit the method or framework.
 This also means that we need completely other approaches then the current that is now taking a strong position; only guessing or having a hypothesis-driven approach with a misuse of Continuous Improvement, when thinking about organisational problem-solving, that has high complexity.
 We need to rethink or as Einstein stated:

 Without changing our pattern of thought, we will not be able to solve the problems we created with our current patterns of thought.